timescale/pgai/docs/vectorizer-quick-start-voyage.md

-# Vectorizer quick start
+# Vectorizer quick start with VoyageAI

-This page shows you how to create a vectorizer in a self-hosted Postgres instance.
-We also show how simple it is to do semantic search on the automatically embedded data!
+This page shows you how to create a vectorizer and run a semantic search on the automatically embedded data on a self-hosted Postgres instance.
-We recommend to use voyage ai as an embedding provider, to follow this tutorial you need to have a voyage ai account and an api key.
+To follow this tutorial you need to have a Voyage AI account API key.
 You can get one [here](https://voyageai.com/).

 ## Setup a local development environment

-We use a docker-compose file to set up a development environment, it includes a:
+We use a docker-compose file to set up a development environment, it includes:
-- Postgres deployment image with the TimescaleDB and pgai extensions installed
+- The official TimescaleDB docker image with pgai, pgvectorscale and timescaledb included
-- pgai vectorizer worker image
+- The pgai vectorizer worker image

 On your local machine: